kelsey-steven-ada/js-mastermind/README.md

 |3     |4      | 75    |
 |1     |15     | 6     |

-Next, implement the `format_guess_stats` function which has the following properties:
+Next, implement the `formatGuessStats` function which has the following properties:
 - Has one parameter:
     - `guess_stats`, a dictionary where `guess_stats[i]` is the number of rounds the user has won in _i_ guesses
 - Returns a list of length 8